edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 }
 ```

+!!!
+Note
+    Either strings or regular expressions are accepted in the configuration.

 ### By Profile Name

 `FilterByProfileName` - This pipeline function will filter the event data down to **Events** that either have (For) or don't have (Out) the specified profiles names.